TritonDataCenter/rfd/rfd/0019/README.md

 flag days.
 Flag days are very undesirable, since they involve relying on an actual human being to do the right thing.
-In fact, it sometimes involves relying on _multiple_ human beings doing the exact same right thing, which is unlikely to happen, and will simply result in at least one underemployed person writing an unflattering blog post about the Triton upgrade experience.
+In fact, it sometimes involves relying on _multiple_ human beings doing the exact same right thing, which is unlikely to happen, and may result in a frustrating and time-consuming experience for both the operator and the developer.
 It is therefore the goal to reduce the number of future flag-days to as small a number as possible -- ideally zero.
 It is the goal of this RFD to eliminate flag-days that result from interface drift in workflow modules.

 Currently the consumers of workflow blindly send job code over, without regard for whether the workflow service that's currently running can actually execute